BenjaminHeist/Python-for-Data-Science-Benjamin-Heist/README.md

 This file contains the content covered in class followed by a Python script to analyze a set of annotation files stored in a zip file.
 Each file follows a specific naming convention:
 {DATE}_{TIME}_SN{SATELLITE_NUMBER}_QUICKVIEW_VISUAL_{VERSION}_{UNIQUE_REGION}.txt

+ATTENTION: I decided to include the annotations that don't follow the naming convention in number 5, because the date-part still followed the convention.
+Opposingly I decided to exclude the annotations not following the naming convention in exercise 6, since the satellite-part didn't follow the standard pattern.

 The file used can be found here: https://ecampus.esade.edu/pluginfile.php/185972110/mod_resource/content/1/session_4.zip

 Task Overview